 The course will help the participants to:

-- Create detailed PBL lesson plans.
+- Create detailed, effective, manageable PBL lesson plans.

-- Introduction to the course, the school, and the external week activities;
+- Introductions to course contents, schools, and the external week activities;

 - Icebreaker activities;

-Day 2 – PBL related activities
+Day 2 – PBL vs other methodologies – 21st-century competencies

 Day 3 – Implementing PBL

-Day 4 – Designing a PBL lesson
+Day 4 – PBL Design and Assessment

-Creating a detailed PBL lesson plan.
+- Creating a detailed PBL lesson plan;

-Day 5 – Presenting PBL & Course closure
+Day 5 – Presenting PBL

-- Brainstorming and discussing school wide PBL programs.
+- Brainstorming and discussing school-wide PBL programs.

-- Course evaluation: round up of acquired competences, feedback, and discussion;
+- Course evaluation: round-up of acquired competencies, feedback, and discussion;

 - Awarding of the course Certificate of Attendance;

-Excursion and other external cultural activities.
+- Excursion and other external cultural activities.